Skip to main content

 Music & culture museum

-Frank Gehry's wildly sculptural building houses permanent Jimi Hendrix and Nirvana galleries, a sound lab where you can record tracks, and rotating exhibitions — the building alone, clad in 21,000 stainless steel and aluminum panels, is worth the visit.
+Frank Gehry's wildly sculptural building.
+Permanent Jimi Hendrix and Nirvana galleries, a sound lab where you can record tracks, and rotating exhibitions.
+The building itself, clad in 21,000 stainless steel and aluminum panels, is worth the visit.

 Public art / quirky landmark